BioMade | Valorization of insect frass in a two-stage biogas process

 About the Project

-REPLOID Deutschland GmbH (formerly madebymade GmbH) is collaborating with DBI – Gastechnologisches Institut gGmbH Freiberg to develop an innovative process for the energy recovery of insect waste—the byproduct of breeding and processing the black soldier fly (Hermetia illucens)—using a two-stage biogas process.
+REPLOID Deutschland GmbH (formerly madebymade GmbH), in collaboration with DBI – Gas Technology Institute gGmbH Freiberg, is developing an innovative process for the energy recovery of insect frass – the waste material from the rearing and processing of the black soldier fly (Hermetia illucens) – using a two-stage biogas process.

-Insect production generates significant amounts of waste, a mixture of substrate residues, excrement, and insect exoskeletons.
-The BioMade project is developing a specially adapted, two-stage biogas process that simultaneously produces biogenic hydrogen and methane and directly integrates the legally required sanitization of the substrate—without additional external process steps.
-This efficiently harnesses the energy potential of this material stream and further closes the sustainable cycle of insect production.
+Insect production generates significant quantities of frass, a mixture of substrate residues, excrement, and insect exoskeletons.
+The BioMade project develops a specially adapted two-stage biogas process that simultaneously produces biogenic hydrogen and methane, and directly integrates the legally required substrate hygienization – without additional external process steps.
+This efficiently unlocks the energy potential of this waste stream and further closes the sustainable material cycle of insect production.

-The findings provide the scientific basis for the widespread application of this process in the growing insect farming industry—as a contribution to the circular economy, the bioeconomy, and the energy transition.
+The findings generated will create the scientific foundation for broad application of this process across the growing insect rearing industry – contributing to the circular economy, bioeconomy, and the energy transition.

 Objectives

-• Development and upscaling of a two-stage biogas process for the simultaneous production of biogenic hydrogen and methane from anaerobic digestion slurry
+Develop and scale up a two-stage biogas process for the simultaneous production of biogenic hydrogen and methane from insect frass

-• Integration of the legally required sanitization directly into the thermophilic pre-reactor (70 °C) – without an external sanitization stage
+Integrate the legally required hygienization directly into the thermophilically operated pre-reactor (70 °C) – without an external hygienization stage

-• Characterization and evaluation of the digestate regarding its suitability as a fertilizer
+Characterize and assess the digestate for its suitability as a fertilizer

 Project details